AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/functional-testing.md

 >[!NOTE]
 >The **Download Log** button allows access to a ZIP file containing the logs for the test execution detailed form.
 These logs do not include the logs of the actual AEM runtime process – those can be accessed using the regular Download or Tail Logs functionality.
 Refer to [Accessing and Managing Logs](/help/implementing/cloud-manager/manage-logs.md) for more details.

+## ## Custom UI Testing {#custom-ui-testing}

+Custom UI tests can be written and enables customers to quickly build test automation suites to validate web and mobile apps built on AEM.
+Refer to [Building UI Tests](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/implementing/using-cloud-manager/test-results/ui-testing.html#building-ui-tests) to learn how to write Custom UI tests.

+   >[!NOTE]
+   >Stage and production pipelines created before February 10, 2021 need to be updated in order to use the UI tests as described on this page.
+See [Configuring your CI-CD Pipeline](/help/implementing/cloud-manager/configure-pipeline.md) to learn more about pipeline configuration.

 ### Writing Functional Tests {#writing-functional-tests}